D0liphin/OSCWeek4/README.md

 If you're on Windows, I don't know how to install Make.
 Looks like you have to install it manually [from here](https://gnuwin32.sourceforge.net/packages/make.htm).

+If you're on some other esoteric operating system (like MacOS) you ought to figure it out for yourself.